 Polyvision Survey Reveals That 97% Teachers Believe Writing On Boards Is An Essential Tool To Increase Learning

-The leading CeramicSteel manufacturer conducted a pan India survey along with partners Whitemark and Teach for India to measure the increase in learning depending on the quality of writing boards used
+The leading CeramicSteel manufacturer conducted a pan India survey along with partners Whitemark and Teach for India to measure the impact on student learning depending on the quality of writing boards used.

 These new writing surfaces not only help teachers communicate to the students better but also help the children learn better together.
 Patel teaching in Mumbai points out that “In a lesson, having the students make a connection between what the teacher is saying and words or images on the board is crucial to understanding a topic and improving one’s vocabulary.
 Visual learning is particularly important in primary classrooms.”
 While writing information and ideas on a whiteboard or chalkboard frees users from having to remember important information, displaying information helps create shared group knowledge.
 “When the teacher is writing the kids have time to absorb the content slowly also the kids understand how to start and end a paragraph.
 How to present answers in exams,” says Aditya from Pune.

 Whiteboards make it easy for users to collaborate by jotting down thoughts, drawing correlations and building on each other’s ideas.
 Many teachers reported struggling with basic issues such as being able to write clearly on and erase the writing surfaces they were previously using.
 Not only did this cause them unnecessary stress but it also ate into their class time.
 As Dhwani from Pune noticed, “It is through visual aids like drawing and labeling that my young students increase their vocabulary easily.
 Hence, being able to erase and write very fast to be able to keep up with their energy levels.”